-Introducing these two RIF values into expression (3.5) for the socially optimum standard, we find that the use of RIF's would lower the maximum rate of thermal transmission and hence, the annual energy consumption for space heating allowed by the standard by between 18.4 percent and 41.3 percent from what they would have been without RIF's.
-Smaller reductions, 12.6 percent and 29.9 percent, in the optimum rate of transmission result from the same RIF values of 1.5 and 2.9, respectively, when the cost function is assumed to be quadratic rather than linear.
-Finally, with a cubic cost function, the same RIF values lead to reductions of between 9.6 percent and 23.4 percent in the maximum rate of thermal transmission allowed by the socially optimum standard.
+We can indicate the order of magnitude of the additional energy savings that might result from the use of RIF's in determining the standard for the case of natural gas.
+The current regulated price for interstate natural gas at the wellhead is \$1.42/MCF.
+On the other hand, a rough approximation of the social cost of using natural gas can be derived from the fact that synthetic gas from Western coal is expected to cost about \$4.00/MCF.
+Thus, the corresponding RIF value would be 4.00/1.42 ≃ 2.82.
+Introducing this figure into expression (3.5) for the socially optimum standard, we find that the use of RIF's would lower the maximum rate of thermal transmission and hence, the annual energy consumption for space heating allowed by the standard by 40.5% from what they would have been without RIF's.
+A smaller reduction (29.2%) in the optimum rate of transmission results from the same RIF value of 2.82 when the cost function is assumed to be quadratic rather than linear.
+Finally, with a cubic cost function, the same RIF value leads to only a 22.8% reduction in the maximum rate of thermal transmission allowed by the socially optimum standard.

 It was also found that the energy consumption effect of introducing RIF's depends on the severity of the climatic heating load.
 That is, the greater the number of degree days in an area, the greater will be the additional energy saved due to the introduction of RIF's.
-More specifically, for the linear cost model it was found that doubling the number of degree days leads to a 41.4 percent increase in the amount energy saved from RIF's.
-On the other hand, when envelope construction costs are assumed to be a quadratic function of the level of thermal resistance, it turns out that doubling the number of degree days leads to a 58.7 percent increase in RIF-induced energy savings.
+More specifically, for the linear cost model it was found that doubling the number of degree days leads to a 41.4% increase in the amount energy saved from RIF's.
+On the other hand, when envelope construction costs are assumed to be a quadratic function of the level of thermal resistance, it turns out that doubling the number of degree days leads to a 58.7% increase in RIF-induced energy savings.
 In general, this impact of degree days on the energy savings due to RIF's, steadily increases as the order of the cost function increases.